 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 Florida's drug distribution laws carry very harsh potential sentences.
-This means that you'll want the best help you can find to organize your defense.
-A local attorney can schedule a free initial case review to discuss your defense options if you've been charged with drug distribution.
+This means that you'll want the best help you can find to prepare your defense.
+If you've been arrested for drug distribution - or you've already been charged - it's a good idea to contact a drug crime lawyer in Florida to discuss your defense options.

 Contact a qualified attorney.